[edited 2 Oct] - Update for Buster and python3

 /etc/hosts on that machine is all I need to do.
 Setting up access externally is outside the scope of this post.

-certbot-dns-cloudflare plugin is not available from the Raspbian Stretch repositories so it is installed via pip.
+certbot-dns-cloudflare plugin is not available from the Raspbian Stretch or Buster repositories so it is installed via pip.

 Next you need a Cloudflare credentials file